wolfSSL/wolfAsyncCrypt/wolfcrypt/src/port/intel/README.md

 6. `WC_ASYNC_NO_HASH`: When defined disables the QAT for hashing (MD5,SHA,SHA256,SHA512).
 7. `WC_ASYNC_NO_RNG`: When defined disables the QAT DRBG (default for QAT v1.7)
 8. `WC_NO_ASYNC_THREADING`: Disables the thread affinity code for optionally linking a thread to a specific QAT instance.
 To use this feature you must also define `WC_ASYNC_THREAD_BIND`.
+9. `WC_ASYNC_BENCH_THREAD_COUNT`: Use specific number of threads for benchmarking.
+10. `QAT_HASH_ENABLE_PARTIAL`: Enables partial hashing support, which allows sending blocks to hardware prior to final.
+Otherwise all hash updates are cached.

 The QuickAssist v1.6 driver uses its own memory management system in `quickassist_mem.c`.
 This can be tuned using the following defines: